 We have been providing compassionate healthcare to the people and families of Pointe Coupee since 1969.
 With over 200 employees, our team of healthcare professionals utilize the most modern equipment and state-of-the-art technology.
-Our hospital is part of a twenty-three acre campus that includes physicians’ offices, mental health, public health, Pointe Coupee Human Services, Council of Aging, and much more.
+Our hospital is part of a 23 acre (93,100 m²) campus that includes physicians’ offices, mental health, public health, Pointe Coupee Human Services, Council of Aging, and much more.

-We are a proud recipient of the Joint Commission’s Gold Seal of Approval for their Critical Access Hospital Accreditation Program.
-PCGH is a member of the Pointe Coupee Parish Health Services District № 1.
+We are a proud recipient of the Joint Commission’s Gold Seal of Approval for their Critical Access Hospital Accreditation Program and we are a proud member of the Pointe Coupee Parish Health Services District № 1.